What is a Headless CMS? Complete Guide for 2026

 - Omnichannel delivery — Serve content to websites, mobile apps, kiosks, and any platform via API

-- Developer freedom — Use any frontend framework: React, Vue, Svelte, or native mobile
+- Developer freedom — Build the frontend in your own framework: React, Next.js, Vue, or native mobile

-- Better performance — Frontend can be a static site or SPA, decoupled from backend
+- Better performance — The frontend can be a statically generated site decoupled from the backend, shipping minimal JavaScript

 - Enhanced security — No exposed frontend CMS layer to attack